Technologicat/unpythonic/macro_extras/README.md

 *Added in v0.14.0.*

+*Changed in v0.14.1.* Added support for nested autoref blocks.

 Ever wish you could ``with(obj)`` to say ``x`` instead of ``obj.x`` to read attributes of an object?
 Enter the ``autoref`` block macro:

 ```python